-The concept of SEO is straightforward: optimizing your website to deliver better information to search engines to ensure your content is indexed correctly and displayed among the top search results.
-But, with rules changing so often, putting it into practice can be challenging.
-Although you might consider SEO a daunting task, rest assured that its importance outweighs the efforts needed to implement relevant strategies.
+While the concept of SEO might seem straightforward, putting it into practice can be a challenge considering the ever-changing rules.
+Although SEO can be a daunting task, rest assured that its importance outweighs the efforts needed to implement relevant strategies.
 To start you off on your endeavors, we bring you some fascinating SEO statistics.
-We tried to keep things simple and ensure that by the end of it, you have a solid understanding of the most critical aspects of search engine optimization and how to make the most out of it.
+We tried to keep things simple and ensure that by the end of it, you have a solid understanding of the most critical aspects of search engine optimization and how to make the most of it.

 Estimations are that businesses in the US are spending more than $80 billion on SEO services.
-This number is significantly higher than in 2016 and 2018 when businesses were spending $65.26 and $79.27 billion on search engine optimization, respectively.
+This number is significantly higher than the one for 2018 when businesses were estimated to spend $72 billion on search engine optimization.

 SEO is focused on attracting visitors that are actively searching for information about products or services, which makes it an excellent tactic for lead generation.
 Not surprisingly, SEO stats reveal that leads that come as a result of search engine optimization have a 14.6% average conversion rate.
 For comparison, traditional strategies like print ads and direct mail have an average conversion rate of 1.7%.